bcbecker/LANchat/README.md

 # LANchat
-This web chat app was built using Flask, Jinja, an SQLite3 database, and SocketIO.
+This web chat app was built using Flask, an SQLite3 database, and SocketIO for realtime updates.
+LANchat uses Jinja2 templating and Bootstrap CSS on the front end, with asynchronous JavaScript to update the main messages div.
 It will run locally, and by changing the environment variables, could run on LAN as well.
-A virtual environment is included as a method of providing necessary library access, but the requirements.txt file can be executed just the same.

 ## Setup